Stop! Your Lease Extension in Redfield Could Be FREE

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

 Lease extensions in Redfield can be a difficult process.
-We recommend you obtain guidance from a lawyer and surveyor with experience in lease extensions.
+We recommend you obtain professional help from a conveyancing solicitor and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have a wealth of experience procuring Redfield lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.